An equivariant compactification for adjoint reductive group schemes: Descent

 \begin{remark} In \cite{Wedhornspherical}, Wedhorn introduced the notion of a spherical space over an arbitrary base scheme as a generalization of a spherical variety over an algebraically closed field.
-More precisely, in loc. cit., a spherical space for a reductive group scheme $G$ over a scheme $S$ is defined to be a flat, separated, and finitely presented algebraic space $X$ over $S$ together with an action by $G$ such that for any $s\in S$, $X_{\overline{k(s)}}$ is a spherical $G_{\overline{k(s)}}$-variety in the sense that $X_{\overline{k(s)}}$ has an open dense orbit under a (hence all) Borel subgroup of $G_{\overline{k(s)}}$.
-Since by Luna's result \cite{Lunawonderfulvarieties} which says that every wonderful variety is spherical, \Cref{solutiontoconjecadjoint} produces plenty of meaningful examples of spherical spaces. \end{remark}
+More precisely, in loc. cit., a spherical space for a reductive group scheme $G$ over a scheme $S$ is defined to be a flat, separated, and finitely presented algebraic space $X$ over $S$ together with an action by $G$ such that for any $s\in S$, $X_{\overline{k(s)}}$ is a spherical $G_{\overline{k(s)}}$-variety in the sense that $X_{\overline{k(s)}}$ has an open schematically dense orbit under a (hence all) Borel subgroup of $G_{\overline{k(s)}}$.
+Since a classical wonderful compactification is spherical, \Cref{solutiontoconjecadjoint} produces plenty of meaningful examples of spherical spaces. \end{remark}